appium/appium/docs/en/drivers/ios-uiautomation.md

 Reference](#TODO).

 ### Simulator Setup

+(Note that due to limitations of Xcode and the iOS simulator, only one simulator may be open, and automated, at any given time.
+For multiple simulator support, you will need to upgrade to the [XCUITest driver](ios-xcuitest.md)).

 1. To allow the iOS simulator to be automated by Instruments, you need to modify the authorization database for the system.
 Appium provides an easy